-Second, we demonstrate the inference properties of our estimator.
+Second, we demonstrate the inference properties of our proposed method.
 Tables \ref{tab:CI_Lee} and \ref{tab:CI_100} compare the average length and coverage probability of the four confidence intervals, computed from $5000$ replication draws.
-In Table \ref{tab:CI_Lee}, we demonstrate that our confidence interval has shorter lengths with guaranteed coverage relative to \textit{rd.mnl} and \textit{rdrobust} for different sample sizes.
-Unlike in the point estimation results, the differences in lengths remain similar as the sample size grows.
-Note that the Gaussian confidence interval happened to have shorter lengths while achieving the $95\%$ coverage for the \textit{Lee} design.
-Nevertheless, the Gaussian confidence interval does \textit{not guarantee} the coverage as the coverage falls below $95\%$ for the \textit{flat} design.
-This behavior is consistent with the fact that the Gaussian confidence interval is designed for the \textit{missspecified} model where the outcomes, and hence linear estimators, follow normal distributions.
-Our confidence interval is, by construction, correctly specified for the binary dependent variable.
-Hence, our estimator is preferred when the outcome is known to be a binary variable.
-We also note that the \textit{rdrobust} confidence interval is based on large-sample asymptotics and is not specifically designed for binary outcomes, resulting in unsatisfactory coverage properties in all designs with small samples.
+Table \ref{tab:CI_Lee} shows that our confidence interval has shorter lengths with guaranteed coverage than \textit{rd.mnl} and \textit{rdrobust} for different sample sizes.
+Unlike the point estimation results, the differences in lengths remain similar as the sample size increases.
+Note that the Gaussian confidence interval has slightly shorter lengths while achieving the $95\%$ coverage for the Lee design.
+Nevertheless, the Gaussian confidence interval does \textit{not guarantee} uniform coverage across designs; for instance, it falls below $95\%$ for the flat design when $N=100$.
+This behavior is consistent with the fact that the Gaussian confidence interval is constructed under a \textit{missspecified} model, where the outcomes, and hence the linear estimators, are assumed to follow a normal distribution.
+In contrast, our proposed confidence interval provides guaranteed coverage, a feature that makes it preferable.
+We also note that the \textit{rdrobust} confidence interval is based on large-sample asymptotics and not specifically designed for binary outcomes, which results in unsatisfactory coverage properties for all designs, especially with small samples.